Unforgettableeternalproject/Wyrm-DB_GUI-/README.md

 - Add support for different database schemas.
 - Add support for more complex SQL queries.
 - Add support for more database operations.
-- Make it so that everyone can include their example database.

 ## Contributors